11 Jun 2021

 This loan contributes to climate change mitigation: 70%

-This loan has a positive effect on the Baltic Sea environment: 30%
+This loan has a positive effect on maritime environments: 30%

 The 10-year-maturity loan totalling EUR 4 million has been provided for the construction of a raw-water pumping station as well as the rehabilitation of drinking water and sewage networks in the city of Novgorod in Northwest Russia.